Abstract¶

 subject to , where denotes market resources and denotes assets.
 We focus on resources of the form , where denotes the interest rate, and labor income.
 Initially we take to be deterministic, and relax this later.

 While our method can be adapted to a range of stochastic labor income processes, to fix ideas we suppose income evolves via the Friedman-Muth process (Friedman (1957) distinguished permanent from transitory income; Muth (1960) provided the stochastic framework).
 That is, where denotes permanent labor income and a transitory component.
-Permanent income growth is given by , .
+Permanent income growth is given by , where the gross growth factor .
 Here is the deterministic permanent income growth factor, while are permanent shocks with mean unity and bounded support where .
 Transitory shocks take value 0 with probability (unemployment) or otherwise, with .

-with Euler equation .
+subject to the normalized transition , with Euler equation .

 Carroll & Shanker (2024) gives conditions for a finite solution of the problem with a Friedman-Muth process.
 Consider the case of time-invariant , , and , and define the absolute patience factor .
 Then a finite solution requires: (i) finite-value-of-autarky condition (FVAC) , (ii) absolute-impatience condition (AIC) , (iii) return-impatience condition (RIC) , (iv) growth-impatience condition (GIC) , and (v) finite-human-wealth condition (FHWC) .
 These patience conditions ensure the consumption bounds and limiting MPCs used in our method.